hariharanc/KotlinBasic/function.md

         return average(10)
     }
-   <br/>Function inside another function allows in kotling it provide code readability and encapsulation.
+   <br/>Function inside another function allows in kotling it provide code readability and encapsulation.<br/>
+   Finally download the sample code and see the syntax its may helpfuls you to understand more about function.